Jump to Camino Sanabrés Stages

 It was at the Sol y Luna that we said goodbye for the day to Norm and Nadine as we went up the hill on the OU-0405, and they went down the hill on the OU-0405 to continue along the route to Piñor.

 The Rúa Lodairo will take you out of town, shown below.
 The buildings you see ahead are the town's municipal tennis courts and pool.
-The stone carving waymark on the pole says to stay left here by the municipal buildings.
+The stone carving waymark on the bottom of the pole says to stay left here by the municipal buildings.

 Uphill Out of TownUphill Out of Town

-100 meters after the intersection, you turn left, or northward.
+100 meters after the intersection, the road bends to the left, or northward.
 After just shy of 1.0 kilometers into the day, come to this sign, below, where you are directed to the right and onto this nice lane.

 Right Turn Onto Country RoadRight Turn Onto Country Road